-- Upgrading the ROMMON in the primary SPI flash device - This ROMMON is upgraded automatically.
-When you upgrade from an existing release on your switch to a later or newer release for the first time, and there is a new ROMMON version in the new release, the system automatically upgrades the ROMMON in the primary SPI flash device, based on the hardware version of the switch. - Upgrading the ROMMON in the golden SPI flash device You must manually upgrade this ROMMON.
+• Upgrading the ROMMON in the primary SPI flash device

+This ROMMON is upgraded automatically.
+When you upgrade from an existing release on your switch to a later or newer release for the first time, and there is a new ROMMON version in the new release, the system automatically upgrades the ROMMON in the primary SPI flash device, based on the hardware version of the switch when you boot up your switch with the new image for the first time.

+• Upgrading the ROMMON in the golden SPI flash device

+You must manually upgrade this ROMMON.
 Enter the upgrade rom-monitor capsule golden switch command in privileged EXEC mode.

 - Golden ROMMON upgrade is only applicable to Cisco IOS XE Amsterdam 17.3.5 and later releases. - Golden ROMMON upgrade will fail if the FPGA version is 17101705 or older.
-To upgrade the FPGA version, see Upgrading the Complex Programmable Logic Device Version, on page 32. - In case of a Cisco StackWise Virtual setup, upgrade the active and standby supervisor modules. - In case of a High Availability set up, upgrade the active and standby supervisor modules.
+To upgrade the FPGA version, see Upgrading the Complex Programmable Logic Device Version, on page 39. - In case of a Cisco StackWise Virtual setup, upgrade the active and standby supervisor modules. - In case of a High Availability set up, upgrade the active and standby supervisor modules.